 When a gene is activated, the gene is transcribed, producing an RNA intermediate.
 Structural genes are genes that are transcribed to produce messenger RNA (mRNA) molecules.
 The mRNA molecule is then translated to make a protein product.
 Nonstructural genes are also transcribed to produce RNA molecules; however, the RNA molecule is not translated and instead functions directly in the cell.
-These functional RNA molecules are called noncoding RNAs (ncRNAs).
-Noncoding RNAs include transfer RNA molecules (tRNAs), ribosomal RNA molecules (rRNAs), and the Xist and Tsix RNA molecules discussed in an earlier section.
+These functional RNA molecules, called noncoding RNAs (ncRNAs), include transfer RNA molecules (tRNAs), ribosomal RNA molecules (rRNAs), and the Xist and Tsix RNA molecules discussed in Part 2.

 Key Questions